maiconmrs/maiconmrs/README.md

 Fullstack project where the idea arose from the need for help when choosing what to eat in a restaurant.
 After all, who has never had this doubt?

-The frontend is created with JavaScript, using the React library and the framework Redux for data management, and the sltyling is built with CSS.
+The frontend is created with JavaScript, using the React library and the framework Redux for data management, and the stylized is with CSS.

 The backend built an Express server, JWT & Bcrypt authentication and a PostgreSQL database with Sequelize ORM, and to get data from the restaurants is used an external API (for now with mock data, but in process of integration with Google Maps API).